vitar/clrf/src/en/theory/20-conditions.md

 ## 3. Social conditions

+Just as schedules shape our days, our social circles shape our energy.

 Naming these dynamics out loud reduces the “invisible pressure” that breeds resentment.
 It also gives you a moment to thank the people who actually help, which makes boundaries easier to hold.

 ## 4. Cultural and value conditions

+As relationships live inside families and communities, they also live inside cultures and values.

 Different values will surface sooner or later; treating them as data points rather than verdicts keeps the conversation moving.
 Looking for one value you both care about — fairness, freedom, honesty — creates a place to stand while you sort out the rest.

 ## 5. Non-material personal conditions

+Underneath social and cultural currents lies the personal baseline we stand on.

 Protecting your own footing matters.
 Small care routines — like sleep windows, a screen-free break, or a short walk — lower the general noise level, while clear signals (“I need 30 minutes alone,” “I’m available after eight”) help both of you navigate needs without guesswork.